flutter/flutter/packages/flutter/lib/README.md

 ([base/scheduler.dart](base/scheduler.dart)).

-Above this are the files in the [animation/](animation/) directory, which provide core primitives for animating values.
+Above this are the files in the [animation/](animation/) directory, which provide core primitives for animating values, and in the [gestures/](gestures/) directory, which define a gesture recognition and disambiguation system.

 The next layer consists of the files in the [painting/](painting/) directory, which provide APIs related to drawing graphics.
 Some of the code here